 Apathy has always been known as a depressive symptom for a reason: it often shows a lack of care for oneself, as if your being and actions do not matter.
 Apathy can entirely derail a person’s regular life, for if they believe nothing truly matters, then why would they maintain any sort of positive habits?

-Especially in regards to previously enjoyed activities, seeing apathy within a loved one can be startling and worrying.
+Especially in regard to previously enjoyed activities, seeing apathy within a loved one can be startling and worrying.
 A sign that something has shifted mentally, it is important to try and understand where the apathy has stemmed from.

 6. Low energy and constant tiredness